rew62/alien/README.md

 * Patch `calendar/sys-small.rc` with the active network interface
 * Patch `vnstat/vnstat.lua` with the active network interface
 * Update `earth/crontab` with the correct home path (if present)
-* Run a font availability check
+* Run a font availability check or for ./configure-alien2.sh, installs the fonts in the fonts directory automantically.
-* Optionally run the lyrics dependency check

 See `.env-example` for the format reference.